The Rough Guide to Cellaring Wine in a Hot Climate – A Survival Guide for Apartment Dwellers

 Ringbolt Chardonnay 2023 – $26 at Our Cellar.
 It’s a new addition to the ever-growing Hill Smith Family Estates (HSFE) tribe, and I suspect the lone Ringbolt Cabernet will be glad of the company.
 This is among the best Chardonnays I’ve tasted in the last 12 months: classic Willyabrup intensity, energy and appeal.
 Has everything you expect from a good chardy, and it’s a seamless piece of work.
 Just a gorgeous mouthful that you keep coming back to.
 95 points

-Montalto Pennon Hill Chardonnay 2023 – $30 at auscellardoor.
-Haven’t tried this vintage bit Jane Faulkner at the WC has and writes: ‘Always a terrific go-to wine showcasing the peninsula as much as the producer.
+Montalto Pennon Hill Chardonnay 2023 – $30 at WSD.
+Haven’t tried this vintage but Jane Faulkner at the WC has and writes: ‘Always a terrific go-to wine showcasing the peninsula as much as the producer.
 It’s really juicy and zesty, full of citrus and white stone fruit, with a sprinkling of spice, lime zest and coriander seeds.
 It’s tangy and lively across the palate, and while there’s a slip of leesy texture, this is mouth-watering and superfine.
 Very good.
 13% alc.
-Drink: 2024 – 2030’
+Drink: 2024 – 2030.’

 OVER $30

-Kooyong Clonale Chardonnay 2023 – $31 at Barrel & Batch.
+Kooyong Clonale Chardonnay 2023 – $32 at DM’s.
 This was a favourite of ours a few years back when it sold for less than $20.
 The tightly-wound, energetic and elegant style has not changed a lot since.
 An seamless blend of citrus and honeysuckle, nectarines and cashews, finished with a touch of ginger.
 The fine acidity gives the finish a lift.
 94 points

 Neudorf Tiritiri Chardonnay 2022 – $32 at Wine Experience.
 From beautiful Nelson on the south island of NZ.
 A faint whiff of struck matches leads to an elegant chardy of some complexity.
 It spent 10 months on lees with monthly battonage (stirring), then went through malolactic fermentation.
 Peaches, ripe apples, a squirt of grapefruit and some chalky minerals.
 The creamy texture completes the classy picture.
 Subtle and elegant.
 Delicious chardy.
 94+ points.

-Soumah Single Vineyard Hexham Chardonnay2023 – $34 at Summer Hill Wine.
+Soumah Single Vineyard Hexham Chardonnay 2023 – $34 at Summer Hill Wine.
 I haven’t tried this vintage.
 The Real Review writes: Complete and fragrant aromas of grapefruit pith, white flowers, nougat, just-ripe white stone fruit, melon skin and struck match.
 Fine, focused and with a lovely pure and precise line of fruit, oak and pithy acidity.
 Textured, layered and with fabulous complexity and drinkability.
 Serious chardonnay.
 95 points.’
+Clearly a new style chardy.

 Harewood Estate Chardonnay Reserve 2023 – $36 at Wine Square.
 This is one of the best Chardonnays I’ve seen in the last 12 months.
 Rich and ripe white stonefruits and cashews, toasty French oak that’s polished and fully integrated.
 Lees stirring and malolactic fermentation have added baking spices and a creamy texture.
 96 points.
 Brilliant wine.